 First I made simple hats, one was a Sun, one Earth and the other the Moon.
 The children each wore a different hat.
 The ‘Sun’ stood in the middle, while the ‘Earth’ walked around it in a circle.
 The little ‘Moon’ ran around the ‘Earth’ as it circled the ‘Sun’.
 Everyone though this was hilarious and I think it got the message across, although our Moon was a little mischievous and kept moving out of orbit.

-Fun Solar System Facts
+Fun Solar System Facts for Kids

 Mars has two moons, discovered in 1877